AndypSheridan/barbelles/AGILE.md

 This concluded sprint two; further details of subsequent sprints and the entire process can be found in the Readme for the front-end project.

 <hr>

+### *Sprint 3*

+Sprints 3-6 outline all work carried out on the project as a whole with almost 100% of that being on the front-end.

 ## **Epics**